PawelWaj/pocket-idp-Mac/README.md

 Once it’s completed, you can install Colima.

-## Installing Colima and Docker’s CLI with Homebrew
+## Installing Colima and Docker’s CLI with Homebrew without Docker License
 The fastest way to get Colima installed is through Homebrew.

 ```